vetch101/Getting-and-Cleaning-Data/codebook.md

 and returns it to the console or any assigned variable.

 The summarized dataset consists of 180 observations of 81 variables.
-These values are consolidated from a larger dataset of sensor data collected from the mobile devices from 30 subjects while in the process of completing 6 different activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+These values are consolidated from a larger dataset of multi-variate time series sensor data collected from the mobile devices from 30 subjects while in the process of completing 6 different activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

+Each observation is a row on the table, with the mean of each of the variables consolidated per Activity and Subject in each column.

 A full description of the original data is available at the site where the data was obtained: